tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/2/LessonPlan.md

 * The initialize function creates a streaming DataFrame for both the raw data and for the generated signals.
 Both of these DataFrames will be used to update the final dashboard visualizations.

-* The format for each `example` DataFrame can be worked out ahead of time using a normal DataFrame and jupyter notebook with historical data.
+* The format for each `example` DataFrame can be worked out ahead of time using a normal DataFrame and Jupyter notebook with historical data.

 * The trading framework will now initialize Stream objects to manage the data pipeline.
 These streaming data pipelines are then used to build the dashboard with streaming visualizations.